liuwanfei/jekyll-now/about.md

 permalink: /about/
 ---

-I am working as a Data Scientist and always proud of being called a 'NERD' by my friends!
+A Data Scientist who enjoys learning A LOT!
+My cat Milo is my boss at home but I love him A LOT!!

 ### More Information

-Hello World!!
-Welcome to my blog.
-I am very thrilled that I finally create a space to share my learning with you all.
-Any feedback and discussion is very welcomed.
+Hello World!
+Welcome to my blog!
+As a big fan of self-taught learning, I am very thrilled that I finally create a space to share my learning with you.
+I also plan to use this space to document my own journey in *Data Science* world.

+Enjoy!

 ### Contact me